Architecture

 Rust CLI tool and library that reads SAS binary files (.sas7bdat) and converts them to other formats (CSV, Feather, NDJSON, Parquet).
 Uses FFI bindings to the ReadStat C library for parsing, and Apache Arrow for in-memory representation and output.

 Scope: The readstat-sys crate exposes the full ReadStat C API, which supports SAS (.sas7bdat, .xpt), SPSS (.sav, .zsav, .por), and Stata (.dta).
-However, the readstat, readstat-cli, and readstat-wasm crates currently only implement parsing and conversion for SAS .sas7bdat files.
+However, the readstat, readstat-cli, and readstat-wasm crates only implement parsing and conversion for SAS .sas7bdat files.
+SPSS and Stata support is a possible future addition, but is not planned at this time — the readstat-sys bindings already expose the complete SPSS/Stata C API to build on.

 Workspace Layout